List of Marvel Comics characters: L: Lasher in other media

+Petra Laskov

+Petra Laskov is a character appearing in American comic books published by Marvel Comics' alternate Ultimate Marvel imprint.
+The character, created by Mark Millar and Bryan Hitch, first appeared in The Ultimates 2 #9 (December 2005).
+Petra is a Syrian female mutant.

+The wife of Georgian activist Nikolai Laskov, Petra was held at gunpoint and forced to kill Nikolai.
+Nonetheless, her (and Nikolai's) child was killed.

+Years later, Petra is the supervillain Swarm (aka Insect Queen) of the Liberators group, which invades the United States to kill many to put a stop to perceived American aggression.
+A showdown with the Ultimates resulted in Laskov being defeated by the Wasp.

+However, she returns as the superheroine Red Wasp of the Avengers led by Nick Fury and Gregory Stark.
+The Avengers fight and defeat the Red Skull, and later Petra (disguised as a nurse) killed her family's executioner in a hospital.

+Powers and abilities

+Her abilities as the inhuman-esque Swarm are to control insects (albeit fully corporeal) while showcasing grey skin and horns.
+Her abilities as the Red Wasp are an aggressive variation of the Wasp.

+Petra Laskov in other media

+Petra Laskov / Swarm appears in Iron Man and His Awesome Friends, voiced by Vanessa Bayer.
+This version wears insect-themed armor, wields a scepter that she calls a Zzepter, and commands an assortment of Robot Bugs.

 Laufey

 Laughing Mask

-The Laughing Mask (Dennis Burton) is a fictional character appearing in American comic books published by Marvel Comics.
+The Laughing Mask (Dennis Burton) is a character appearing in American comic books published by Marvel Comics.
 The character is a Timely Comics Golden Age superhero which appeared in Daring Mystery Comics #2, 1940, and reappeared in The Twelve.
 He was a deputy district attorney who took to murdering criminals in the vein of Marvel's later The Punisher, although the Laughing Mask used a phosphorescent mask to scare his victims prior to the kill.

 His one Golden Age story was reprinted in The Twelve #0.

-For unknown reasons he became The Purple Mask (Daring Mystery Comics #3-4) and was the cover feature on Daring Mystery Comics #3.
+For unknown reasons he became The Purple Mask (Daring Mystery Comics #3–4) and was the cover feature on Daring Mystery Comics #3.
 The first Purple Mask story was reprinted in Daring Mystery 70th Anniversary Special.

-Michael J. Vasallo identifies The Falcon (appearing in Daring Mystery Comics #5-6) as a revamp of The Purple Mask.
+Michael J. Vasallo identifies The Falcon (appearing in Daring Mystery Comics #5–6) as a revamp of The Purple Mask.
 That character was also a deputy district attorney, but his name was Carl Burgess and was, in terms of continuity, a distinct character.
 The Falcon appeared on the cover of Daring Mystery Comics #5.
 The Falcon did not kills his foes per se, but he allowed them to be killed by their own actions.